Sarah Parker GAICD

 She completed a Bachelor of Education and taught in Melbourne before returning to central Victoria.
 She has volunteered on Boards of Community Groups for over thirty years, whilst raising a family and working as the administration officer for the family farming business.
 She has practical experience in Agriculture and a vested interest in the secure future of Australian Agriculture.

-Treasurer, Board Director representing Victoria
+Treasurer and Board Director representing Victoria

 Maria has been a member of AWIA since 2008 after her invitation to attend the National Rural Women Summit 2008 – Canberra.
 Maria lives and works on a farm in rural Victoria on an irrigated property just north of Shepparton.
 She is married to George and together they have two daughters and one granddaughter.